zarqman/log_sanity/README.md

 You can log multiple fields by calling `log_field` multiple times.

-It's also possible to get to the full fields hash:
+If you must, you can get to the full fields hash:
 ```
 LogSanity.fields['user'] ||= {}
 LogSanity.fields['user']['id'] = current_user.id